Recording music at home has never been easier, all you need are a couple of simple components that you plug into your pc and you are ready to go.

 But they also count digital inputs such as SP/DIF in the channel count, even though these would need another piece of equipment to to be used.

-So, if you see an audio interface with 24 channels, it may only be able to handle 8 analogue inputs.
+So, if you see an audio interface with 24 channels, it may only be able to handle 8 analog inputs.

 The XLR inputs, or Mic Inputs, have a preamp which amplifies the signal of the microphones since they tend to have a low output capacity.